Waterfalls of the Eastern Sierra

 A recent study in the United Kingdom, conducted by The University of Derby and The Wildlife Trusts, found that increased and sustained connections to nature significantly improved people’s health, happiness, and pro-nature behaviors.
 A visit to one or more of the waterfalls in our big backyard will surely result in improved mood, reduced anxiety, and restore attention capacity and mental fatigue.
 Trips to see backcountry waterfalls will provide good exercise and optimize time spent on earth.

-Some of our beautiful falls can be seen from vista points along mountain roads that will take you well into the alpine and sub-alpine regions of the Sierra Nevada.
+Some of our beautiful falls can be seen from vista points along mountain roads that will take you well into the montane and sub-alpine regions of the Sierra Nevada.
 Many more can only be seen from hiking trails within our national forest and wilderness areas.
 That means a visit to a wild and scenic waterfall in the Sierra Nevada is an extraordinary experience.

 Take some time to study this guide and make a plan to visit as many of these beautiful falls as you can.
 You could spend a day, a week, a month, or a lifetime here and every experience will be unique and enchanting.
+Explore the Spring Activities Guide to Bishop.

 Everything you need for a wild waterfall experience